ShadowJin24/phyton-challenge-1/README.md

-# phyton-challenge-1
+# python-challenge-1
-This chalenge is to create a food truck menu ordering system.
+This challenge is to create a food truck menu ordering system.
 The menu items were pre-populated.
 Code was written to ask customer to select from 4 of food types.
 Then within a food type, customer is asked again what item they would like to order.
 Next the customer is asked a quantity of the item they chose.